Determine if Centralized Deployment of add-ins works for your organization

 In order to deploy an add-in via Centralized Deployment, you need to be either a Global admin or an Exchange admin in the organization.

-An Exchange admin can deploy an add-in if the Application Administrator role is added or if the App Registrations property is set to true in Azure Active Directory admin center as shown in the following image:
+An Exchange admin can deploy an add-in if the Application Administrator role is added or if the App Registrations property is set to true in Microsoft Entra admin center as shown in the following image:

 Centralized Deployment Compatibility Checker